 If, after rebooting the system and checking the files, the processor load still remains high, then you will have to disable the Microsoft Compatibility Telemetry service.
 The functionality of Windows 11 will not be affected by this – the system will simply stop collecting and sending diagnostic data.
 At the same time, you will receive updates regularly – the company can collect all the necessary information to improve the products from other users.

 Method 2: Disable Telemetry via Registry

 Usually, we try to do without editing the registry, since a careless action in it can lead to critical errors in the system, the fixing of which takes a very long time.
 But in the case of setting up telemetry, there is no danger – we just change the value of one parameter.

 - Press the Win + R combination to open the Run window.

 - Enter the Regedit command and press Enter.

-- Go to the section HKEY_LOCAL_MACHINE \ SOFTWARE \ Policies \ Microsoft \ Windows \ DataCollection
+- Head over to the path: HKEY_LOCAL_MACHINE \ SOFTWARE \ Policies \ Microsoft \ Windows \ DataCollection

 - In the right part of the window, right-click on the free space and select the creation of a DWORD parameter (32 bits).

 - Name the new parameter AllowTelemetry and assign the value 0 (zero).

 For the changes in the registry to take effect, restart the computer.
 After starting the system, you need to check if the processor load from the Microsoft Compatibility Telemetry service has decreased.
 Such a process should not remain in the “Task Manager” at all, since we disabled it through the registry editor.

 Method 3: Disable Telemetry Using the Group Policy Editor